-APPENDIX E Conflicts of Interest for NASA Peer Reviewers
+Appendix E Conflicts of Interest for NASA Peer Reviewers

-(This is a list of examples and is not an exhaustive list of disqualifying affiliations and relationships.)
+(This is a list of examples and is not an exhaustive list of disqualifying affiliations and relationships.
+NASA program offices may provide additional guidance on conflicts of interest requirements for specific programs.)